 South Africa is the second largest fruit producers in the entire world – many thanks to the optimal climatic condition of the country has made it possible to support quite a large range and species of fruits.

 The country is famed as the fourth biggest apple producer, second biggest pears producer, the world’s tenth largest sugar producer, and the world’s largest producer of macadamia nuts.

 South Africa seems to be well-balanced climatically and apart from the fruit depot of the world, SA is ranked first in the world for its floral kingdom and is home to the world’s smallest succulent plants (less than 10 mm) and the largest (the baobab).

 7. Coal to Oil Technology

 South Africa is the first country to develop an unimaginably rare coal-to-oil technology.
-Due to the aftermath of the second world war, SA was struggling economically, and oil was hard to access, so due to SA’s vast coal reserves, they decided to research on how to turn coal into oil.
-And now, it’s one of the biggest companies in SA (Sasol).
+Due to the aftermath of the second world war, South Africa was struggling economically, and oil was hard to access, so due to the country’s vast coal reserves, they decided to research on how to turn coal into oil.

 6. Sailors Bump